george22294/Human_activities_recognition/README.txt

 To view jupyter file follow the link: https://nbviewer.jupyter.org/github/george22294/Human_activities_recognition/blob/main/Human%20activities%20recognition.ipynb

 Since .ipynb file was uploaded the token is not working.
+Please ask me for a new one to run and get samples from github or download samples and load them locally.